New 2017 Chevrolet Cruze Sedan

 The 2nd-generation Chevrolet Cruze enters its second year of sales with a new body shape added to the mix: a sharp-looking 5-door hatchback, poised to go head-to-head with the likes of the Kia Forte5, Ford Focus hatchback, Hyundai Elantra GT and, of course, the Volkswagen Golf.
 The Cruze hatchback adds expanded cargo space and Euro-cool styling to a package that was already pretty appealing to begin with.
-Among its many features are its Wi-Fi access, 1.4-liter turbocharged gasoline engine that achieves at least 40 mpg on the highway, Apple CarPlay and Android Auto, and more.
-Put it together, and you have a solid compact-sedan-and-hatchback combo that's a strong alternative to the Honda Civic, Hyundai Elantra and other class leaders.
+Among its many features are its Wi-Fi access, 1.4-liter turbocharged gasoline engine that achieves at least 40 mpg on the highway, and a new diesel that gets an EPA-certified 52 mpg on the highway.
+There's also, Apple CarPlay and Android Auto, and more.
+It's a compact-sedan-and-hatchback combo that's a strong alternative to the Honda Civic, Hyundai Elantra and other class leaders.

 If you're looking for a comfortable, quiet, good-looking, fuel-efficient, high-tech compact sedan or hatchback, the 2017 Chevy Cruze deserves a strong look.
 All the latest safety features like blind-spot monitoring and forward-collision alert are available, too.

 If your shopping list must-haves includes "sporty handling" or " fun-to-drive nature," the Mazda3 or Honda Civic might be more your speed.
 The Subaru Impreza offers all-wheel-drive traction, and despite its emphasis on high-tech, the Cruze is missing things like adaptive cruise control, which is available on competitors.